castle-games/castle-tutorials/1/text.md

 !['Create Project' screen](create-project.png)

-Once you do this, you will be greeted with the following screen, where you can click 'Open Project' to launch your project in it's current form:
+Once you do this, you will be greeted with the following screen, where you can click 'Run Game!' to launch your project in it's current form:

 ![Ready to start making new project](open-created-project.png)